ElevenID/marty-authenticator/README.md

 The pi-authenticator currently support HOTP and TOTP (30 and 60 seconds) and also privacyIDEA's PUSH authentication.
 Supported hashing algorithms are SHA-1, SHA-256 and SHA-512.
 It also supports scanning qr codes that match the [Google Authenticator Key URI](https://github.com/google/google-authenticator/wiki/Key-Uri-Format) format.

+**✨ New: Deep Linking & OID4VC Support**
+The app now supports comprehensive deep linking for seamless token imports and verifiable credential workflows.
+This includes support for OpenID for Verifiable Credentials (OID4VC) credential offers and presentation requests.
+See [Deep Linking Documentation](./DEEP_LINKING.md) for details.

 The App is best used with the [privacyIDEA Authentication Server](https://github.com/privacyidea/privacyidea), and runs on both Android and iOS.
 The pi-authenticator can also be configured to support PUSH authentication without Firebase.